12 Brilliant Uses For Aluminum Foil Around The House

 Scrub Kitchen Pots

-Next time you have food residue to scrub off your pots and pans, just crumble up a ball of aluminum foil and scrub away with a little water.
-Just be sure not to use aluminum foil on nonstick surfaces, as it can scratch the coating.
-Say goodbye to burned-on stains on the bottom of your pots and pans with this simple trick.
+Next time you have food residue stuck on your pots and pans, crumble up a ball of aluminum foil and scrub away with a little water.
+Just be sure not to use aluminum foil on nonstick surfaces; it can scratch the coating.

 Keep the Fireplace Clean

-Aluminum foil helps make fireplace cleaning easier!
-Before you light a fire, just create a tray with heavy-duty aluminum foil and place it across the bottom of the fireplace.
-Then, when the ashes are cool, just remove the foil along with the ashes and throw it all away.
+Aluminum foil makes cleaning your fireplace easier!
+Before you light a fire, create a tray with heavy-duty aluminum foil and place it across the bottom of the fireplace.
+Then when the ashes cool, remove the foil along with the ashes and throw it all away.

 Fight Garden Pests

 Gardeners can use aluminum foil to keep garden pests away.
-According to the Virginia Tech Daily, you can wrap aluminum foil around plant stems to help shield plants from cutworms.
+According to experts at Virginia Tech, wrapping aluminum foil around plant stems helps shield plants from cutworms.
 Many gardeners also say strips of foil mixed in with garden mulch keeps damaging insects away from plants.
-Here are 10 of the worst garden insects and how to get rid of them.

 Keep Your House Warm

-If you have silverware that’s actually made of silver and it’s tarnished, Taste of Home recommends lining a pan with aluminum foil and using baking soda, salt and boiling water to bring back the shine.
+If you have silverware actually made of silver that’s tarnished, line a pan with aluminum foil and use baking soda, salt and boiling water to bring back the shine.

 Keep the Cat Off the Counter

-If you’re tired of your cat getting on the kitchen counter, use some aluminum foil.
-Cats can’t stand the noise and feel of foil underneath their paws, so just tape a few strips on the edges to keep them from hanging out on top of the counter.
-Here are nine more tips for keeping your cat off the kitchen counter!
+If you’re tired of your cat getting on the kitchen counter, break out some aluminum foil.
+Cats can’t stand the noise and feel of foil underneath their paws.
+Tape a few strips on the edges to keep them from hanging out on top of the counter.

 Keep the Cat Off the Couch

-Keep your couch a fur-free zone with some aluminum foil.
-Just tear off a piece, cover the top of the couch and the cushion and it will prevent your cat from relaxing on the couch when you’re not home.
-Which one of these 10 super-cool catios will you buy for your kitty?
+As with the kitchen counter, make your couch a fur-free zone with some aluminum foil.
+Tear off a piece and cover the top of the couch and the cushion with it.
+That should deter your cat from relaxing on the couch when you’re not home.